celineguler/myblog/_posts/2024-12-04-Wick-rotation-and-Minkowski-space.md

 In order to understand Wick rotation better, we can introduct a little bit of quantum field theory without resorting to complex branches of mathematics, especially groups.
 A field in physics defined as a physical quantity with components of scalars, vectors and tensors that has a value for each point in space and time.
 A classical field is a function of all space and time coordinates, like __E__(*__r__*, *t*), __B__(*__r__*, *t*).
 They have infinite amount of degrees of freedom since they are *continuous*.
 A field has to specify a value for each of these points, leading to infinitely many independent variables to describe its state.
 These independent variables correspond to the degrees of freedom.

-Quantum field theory arised because quantum mechanics failed to explain,
+Quantum Field Theory arised because quantum mechanics failed to explain: __Relativity__ and __creation and annihilation of particles__.

-1-) Relativity
-2-)Creation and annihilation of particles

 To describe particles appearing, disappearing, or interacting, we need something that can exist everywhere in space and time—__a field__.
 To understand the further ideas of QFT, like particles as excitations of fields and relativistic spacetime symmetries, let's understand these field manner in QFT.